Kirrrkaz/PASSGEN/README.md

 # PASSGEN
-This script generates all variables of the first password segment keeping the tail
+This script generates all characters of the first password segment keeping the tail

 ## Example :